ipxe/cx/README.md

 For a national healthcare provider, this subscription zone is the whole country.

-Everyone subscribes to receive notifications from the subscription zone of their own country.
+Everyone subscribes by default to receive notifications from the subscription zone of their own country.

 People who travel internationally can choose to also receive notifications from the subscription zones of any country through which